domainmod/domainmod/README.md

    Then simply upload and unpack the new archive overtop of where you installed the previous version (or unpack it and then upload it, whichever you prefer).

+## Changelog
+Please see the CHANGELOG file that came with DomainMOD, or view the Changelog online at http://domainmod.org/changelog/

 ## Support
 If you have any questions, comments, or bugs to report, please visit domainmod.org/support/